sdardaz/Glassmorphism_Component/README.md

 - **BorderColor**: rgba(0, 0, 0, 0.5)
 - **BorderRadius**:0
 - **BorderThickness**: 1
-- **WebkitBackdropFilter**: 10

 ## Contributing

 I’d really appreciate your help growing this repo.
 Got a reusable component in mind?
-Send us an issue or a pull request!
+Send me an issue or a pull request!